Will the Trail Blazers cover the spread vs. the Grizzlies? Promo Codes, Betting Trends, Records ATS

 Trail Blazers Betting Records & Stats

-- Portland has combined with its opponent to score more than 219.5 points only twice this season.
+- Portland has combined with its opponent to score more than 218.5 points in three of six games this season.

-- Portland's games this season have had an average of 211.6 points, 7.9 fewer points than this game's total.
+- The average over/under for Portland's outings this season is 214.3, 4.2 fewer points than this game's point total.

-- Portland has covered the spread twice in five opportunities this season.

-- The Trail Blazers have been chosen as underdogs in five games this year and have walked away with the win two times (40%) in those games.
+- The Trail Blazers have been victorious in three of the six contests they have been chosen as underdogs in this season.

-- This season, Portland has won two of its five games when it is the underdog by at least +100 on the moneyline.
+- Portland has a record of 2-3 when it is set as the underdog by +125 or more by sportsbooks this season.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!